andrewek/prairie/talk/readme.markdown

 ## Some Variants

 Consider telemetry and other monitoring.
-At some point you may outgrow this approach, and it's good to know when.
+At some point you may outgrow this approach, and it's good to know when this happens.

+---

+## Some Variants

+We can use GenServers, ETS tables, Redis, etc., to cache data.

 ---